 Borderlands 2 parodies this mercilessly when you escort Claptrap to his ship and kill some mooks on the way -

 Claptrap: Minion, what have you done?
 These were people...with lives and families - I'm totally kidding.
 Screw those guys!

 There is also a weapon directly referencing the xkcdstrip that parodies this trope.

-Spec Ops: The Line deconstructed this trope multiple times when your squad can overhear some random conversations between enemy soldiers they go off break and start patrolling again.
+Spec Ops: The Line deconstructs this trope multiple times, seeing as your squad, well, massacres other American soldiers due to a tragic communication error.
+You can overhear some random conversations between enemies as they take breaks between patrols.
 Typically, they're sympathetic and even a little charming, and you're going to shoot them dead anyway because you're playing a shooter game.
 This is also invoked (to the point of parody) by The Radioman when your squad starts killing the last few soldiers guarding his compound:

 The Radioman: (soldier dies) He was just three days away from retirement! (soldier dies) Well, there goes our fantasy football league. (soldier dies) He had...um...a dog?
 I didn't really know him that well. (soldier dies) Okay, you can have that one.
 That guy was an asshole.